 Egisto Fabbri, well versed in the historic aspects of Italian architecture, helped design and decorate the House when it was built.
 Whole sections of original wood ceilings and the wood paneling of the historic library were transported in two ships from Italy through U-boat infested waters during World War I, and the House was designed and constructed to contain them.

-House of the Redeemer’s outstanding architectural feature is the library, a treasure built in the 1600’s for the Ducal palace in Urbino, Italy.
-The Library boasts a beautifully painted coat of arms, dated 1605-1609, on the vaulted 25 foot high ceiling.
+House of the Redeemer’s outstanding architectural feature is the library, a treasure built in the 1600’s for a Ducal palace on the outskirts of Urbino, Italy.
+The Library boasts a beautifully painted coat of arms, dated 1605–1609, on the vaulted 25 foot high ceiling.
 There is a monumental fireplace, exquisite paneling, a balustrade gallery, and even a secret passageway.

 The House is L-shaped to accommodate the library in one wing and to produce a courtyard and an adjoining but now lost garden.
 Entry to the House is through tall oak doors.
 Inner marble steps lead to a second set of doors of wrought iron which open into the entrance hall.
 The design and position of the grand stone stairway, the earth-tone tile floors, and the patina on the wood tables and benches, offer an astonishing sense of space and security and, strangely enough, simplicity.
 To the right is a handsomely appointed reception room with a coffered ceiling, and here hangs a portrait of Mrs. Fabbri.
 The dining room is opposite and has a vaulted ceiling, a stone fireplace, and space to comfortably seat 80 people.
 The chapel on the second floor has another example of a coffered ceiling and some leaded windows given in 1985 as a memorial.